Alert

-If you have an SC issued beginner's permit, driver's license, or identification card, and have moved within the state, you may change your SC address online, at an SCDMV branch, or by mail.
+If you have a beginner's permit, driver's license, or identification card, and have moved within the state, you may change your address online, at an SCDMV branch, or by mail.

-You must change your name or address within 10 days of the actual change.
-When you change your name or address with the SCDMV, all of your vehicle and driver records automatically update and new vehicle registration cards will be mailed to you.
+You must change your name or address within 10 days of the move.
+When you change your name or address with the SCDMV, all of your vehicle and driver records automatically update, and new vehicle registration cards will be mailed to you.

 It is free to update your address online.
 You don't have to get a new permit, license, or ID card, but you may buy one if you're interested.